-DC Stoddert Soccer is the largest youth sports organization in Washington, DC, with upwards of 6,000 players per season in the fall and spring seasons.
-Our players range in age from pre-kindergarten to high school.
-Nearly half of our players are girls, making us by far the biggest sports program for girls in the District of Columbia.
-We strive to make our programs inclusive: about 90% of our players play in programs that are open-registration, where every child that registers is put on a team and every player on a team gets to play.
+DC Stoddert Soccer is the largest youth sports organization in Washington, DC, with upwards of 6,000 players per season in the fall and spring.
+Youth participants range in age from pre-kindergarten to high school with nearly half of all registered players girls.
+DC Stoddert Soccer strives to make every program inclusive: 90% of participants play in programs that are open-registration, where every child that registers is put on a team and every player on a team gets to play.